Table of Contents

 Most sales CRMs offer a mobile app for free with the platform, which is good news for you number-crunchers!

-What this also means is that you're IT team isn't going to need to spend extra time and money developing specialized user-friendly tools.
+What this also means is that your IT team isn't going to need to spend extra time and money developing specialized user-friendly tools.

 Plus, many CRMs offer client-facing features such as customizable forms, yet another line item off of the old expense book!